snotskie/partitions/README.md

 - `o`: The opacity of the squares in the grid, from 0 to 100.
 Default: 90.
 - `t`: The percent of the partitions to make transparent, from 0 to 100.
 Default: 20.
 - `r`: The maximum amount to randomly shift squares' positions by.
 Default: 20.
+- `p`: The pattern to draw, s or t.
+Default: s.

 ## run locally